rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 The above doesn't compile, unlike the previous example we gave.
 We're doing _some_ well-formedness checking here when it comes to the const generic arguments.

-### Higher-Ranked Bounds
+### Binders / Higher-Ranked Types

-Higher-Ranked Bounds skip well-formedness checking, leaving well-formedness checking to when the bound is instantiated:
+Binders / Higher-Ranked Types reduce the amount well-formedness checking we do on a term, leaving well-formedness checking to when the bound is instantiated:

 ```rust,ignore
 let _: for<'a> fn(Vec<[&'a ()]>);